-As part of assisting staff wellbeing, Newcastle Occupational Health Service (OHS) offer the opportunity for employees to access support from our Counselling team.
+As part of assisting staff wellbeing, Newcastle Occupational Health Service (OHS) offer the opportunity for employees to access support from our counselling team.

 If you self-refer to us, you will usually be offered a confidential telephone appointment with one of our counsellors to discuss what we offer, and if such a service will meet your current needs.